buska909/landingsite/README.md

 ## ATP
-- Tab header is correct
+- Tab header is correct (favicon)
 - Share the buska landing page
 - Access all social medias
 - Access a Single
+- Stream a single from a Single page
+- Tiktok in the list of socials
+-